 Legal and normative notes

 Deconstruction work is subject to building and occupational safety regulations.
 It is advisable to observe the relevant rules of technology as well as regulations on hazardous substances, waste law, and fire protection.
 Information on an ATEX zone, clearance measurements, and utility isolations must be clarified on a project-specific basis.
+Hot work releases, transport documentation for waste, and evidence of proper disposal or recycling may be required.
 The notes are general in nature and do not replace a binding individual assessment.